 Enveloping the Murray, Oven and Goulburn rivers as well as Lake Mulwala, this lesser known but beautiful region is blessed with plentiful amounts of sunshine year-round and is affectionately known as Sun Country on Murray.

 Central to this region is of course the Murray River and no stay in Sun Country would be complete without experiencing this waterway first-hand.
-Whether you want to sit back and relax, whilst enjoying the atmospheric bygone times of a red-gum fuelled paddle steamer, take a luxurious catamaran cruise or a nature-focused experience to discover the remarkable flora and fauna found here, your choices are endless.
+Whether you want to have a nature-focused experience to discover the remarkable flora and fauna found here, be adventurous with some water-skiing on Lake Mulwala, or just sit back and relax by the water with a glass of local vino in hand, your choices are endless.

 There are national parks and rugged bush, woodlands, and wetlands to explore.
-Whilst for food and drink lovers there is a plethora of exceptional local produce waiting to be sampled on the Murray Farm Gate Trail.
+For lovers of food and drink, there is a plethora of exceptional local produce waiting to be sampled on the Murray Farm Gate Trail.

 Day 5: Yarrawonga/Mulwala – Echuca/Moama

-Today you’re heading for Echuca Moama, so named after the Aboriginal word for ‘meeting of the waters,’ Echuca was once one of the busiest ports on the Murray River.
+Today you’re heading for Echuca Moama.
+Named after the Aboriginal word for ‘meeting of the waters,’ Echuca was once one of the busiest ports on the Murray River.
 Now, the twin towns of Echuca Moama are steeped in history.
-As you stroll along Murray Esplanade, where heritage buildings now house vibrant shops and cafes the atmosphere of a bygone age is almost tangible.
+As you stroll along Murray Esplanade, where heritage buildings now house vibrant shops and cafes, the atmosphere of a bygone age is almost tangible.
 Those who like to delve a little deeper into the history should head for the Echuca Port and Discovery Centre.

 Day 6: Echuca/Moama – Melbourne